EXPENSES • 31 MARCH 2025 • 7 MIN READ

 The bottom line

-To claim the tax deductions, you must keep records of the expenses for 6 years.
-Besides, you need to use the right method to calculate and reconcile the amounts you claim as well as file and pay HMRC at the right time.
+To claim tax deductions, you must keep records of the expenses for six years after the end of the accounting period they relate to.
+It's also essential to use the correct method to calculate and reconcile your claims, and ensure you file and pay HMRC on time.

-Understanding what’s tax-deductible and knowing the rules applied can reduce your taxable income or taxable profits.
-It’s also important to keep track of them.
+Understanding what’s tax-deductible and following the relevant rules can help reduce your taxable income or profits.
+Tracking these expenses accurately is key to ensuring you claim everything you're entitled to.

 How Beany can help?